Julio César Domínguez

-Julio César Domínguez Juárez (born 8 November 1987), sometimes known as Cata, is a Mexican professional footballer who plays as a centre-back for Liga MX club Atlético San Luis.
+Julio César Domínguez Juárez (born 8 November 1987), sometimes known as Cata, is a Mexican former professional footballer who played as a centre-back.
+He is currently serving as assistant manager of the Cruz Azul U21 team.

 Domínguez spent the majority of his career with Cruz Azul, where he holds the record for most appearances.

 Club career

 Cruz Azul

 Isaac Mizrahi, impressed by Domínguez's performance in Cruz Azul's reserve team, allocated him for the first team in the final fixture of Clausura 2006.
 At the age of 18, Domínguez made his debut on 29 April 2006 in a home match against Pachuca which resulted in a 3–2 win for Cruz Azul.

 Domínguez scored his first and second league goals on 14 November 2007 against Pachuca during the Apertura 2007 repechage.

-He has remained with Cruz Azul, having originally started as a pure centre-back, Domínguez has proven his versatility with solid performances as a right-back.
+He remained with Cruz Azu for 20 years, having originally started as a pure centre-back.
+Domínguez has proven his versatility with performances as a right-back.

 On 1 June 2023, Cruz Azul announced that they would not renew the player's contract.
 Domínguez left the club after 20 years.